Benn1440/kubernetes/README.md

 A replica set in Kubernetes ensures that pods are available at all times

-# Create the replica set with the command
+# Create the replica set/service-deployment with the command

 $ kubectl create -f replicaset.yaml

+$ kubectl create -f service-deployment.yaml

 # Check the set status, which should be 3 as specified in the file